 - Lack of participation from stakeholders

-- Create a self-perpetuating and self-sustaining ecosystem where students can create and share content.
+- Create a self-perpetuating and self-sustaining ecosystem where students can create and share digital content.
 It can also include tangible things like arts and craft, scientific inventions, or intangible things like music, song, new ideas, games, and so on.
-The list is infinite.
+These tangible assets can be digitized and shared among the students.

 - The latest technology that can power this system is blockchain, a subset of decentralized ledger technologies.